hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 5320

-Had it not been for the grace that he received from his Lord, he would have surely been thrown at the barren shore, blameworthy.
+Had it not been for the grace that he received from his Lord, he would have surely been thrown onto the barren shore, blameworthy.

 # 5321